hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `tags` - (Optional) The list of instance tags applied to all nodes.
 Tags are used to identify valid sources or targets for network firewalls.

+* `workload_metadata_config` - (Optional) Metadata configuration to expose to workloads on the node pool.
+    Structure is documented below.

 The `guest_accelerator` block supports:

 * `type` (Required) - The accelerator type resource to expose to this instance.
 E.g. `nvidia-tesla-k80`.